 Research your bank’s International ATM fees

-As far as I know, Capital One is the best card to have in Japan.
+As far as I know, Chase is the best card to have in Japan.
 Their exchange rate is almost 1-to-1 and they charge no fees for international use.
-Contact your bank to discover what’s in your wallet.
+Contact your bank for information about your card.
 The following cards can be used at 7-11:

 Each time you withdraw from an ATM, withdraw as much as possible to minimize transaction fees.
 Call your bank and ask them to raise your daily withdrawal limit.
 Don’t worry about carrying around large amounts of cash; I can almost guarantee that you won’t get robbed; Japan is one of the safest countries in the world.
 Make sure you tell your bank that you will be traveling to Japan, and keep their international phone number with you just in case they freeze your card.

 2 Months Before